richardpiazza/CodeQuickKit/CodeQuickKit/README.md

 Extension on `Bundle` that provides first level property access to common bundle items.
 Also provides methods for determining class names in other modules.

-#### CoreData.swift

-Provides an implementation of a CoreData Stack.
-Conveience initializers allow for the model to be retrieved from the app bundle or through specified `NSEntityDescription`s.

-A common implementation looks like this:

-	class Repository {
-		static let coreData = CoreData(fromBundle: NSBundle.mainBundle(), modelName: "model")
-	}

 #### Date.swift

 Extension on `Date` that provides several helpful variables and methods.